giampaolo/pyftpdlib/docs/tutorial.rst

 course undesirable.
 The most common way to do things in such case would be first creating new users and then storing their usernames + passwords as hash digests into a file or wherever you find it convenient.
-The example below shows how to easily create an encrypted account storage system by storing passwords as one-way hashes by using md5 algorithm.
-This could be easily done by using the *hashlib* module included with Python stdlib and by sub-classing the original `DummyAuthorizer <api.html#pyftpdlib.authorizers.DummyAuthorizer>`__ class overriding its
+The example below shows how to storage passwords as one-way hashes by using md5 algorithm.
-`validate_authentication() <api.html#pyftpdlib.authorizers.DummyAuthorizer.validate_authentication>`__
-method.

 `source code <https://github.com/giampaolo/pyftpdlib/blob/master/demo/md5_ftpd.py>`__